 The Honors Program in the Department of Political Science provides the opportunity for especially qualified Political Science and International Studies majors to engage in research and course work more advanced than the normal undergraduate program.
 Students who meet the minimum requirements for consideration (an overall GPA of at least 3.5 and a major GPA of at least 3.5 and a graduation date of the following spring) will receive an invitation in early February of their junior year to submit the following application materials:

-- A sample of academic writing from a political science or related course (20 pages max).
+- A sample of your academic writing from a political science or related course (20 pages max).
 If possible, please submit a paper that indicates your ability to write an in-depth research paper.

 The faculty of the Political Science Department will review these materials and select the participants for the Honors Program.
 Only students who submit materials will be considered.
 In addition to these materials, the faculty will also take into consideration the applicants' overall GPA, major GPA, and course work in Political Science, especially upper-level POLS courses taken at Emory or at Oxford prior to the Spring semester of the students' junior year.

 Students interested in participating in the POLS Honors Program should plan accordingly.
 The department prefers that students applying to the Honors Program take POLS 208, QTM 100, and at least one 300-level or 400-level POLS course with a tenure-track POLS faculty member at Emory or Oxford before the Spring semester of their junior year, and, if possible, a designated POLS research course.

 The Honors Program will be immediately supervised by an Honors Committee consisting of the department chair, the director of undergraduate studies, and the instructor(s) of Honors Tutorial.
 This committee will administer the program and advise students during their senior year.

 passing with a grade of "B" or better Political Science 495, Honors Tutorial